21 Things to Do in Anakeesta Gatlinburg, TN 2026

 Snack Shack in the Anakeesta theme park is situated between Black Bear Village and Firefly.
 Funnel cake fries are the order of the day.
 Bring family and friends along as you won’t miss a snack that is befitting for each and every one of them.

-The Happy Camper is located on the ground near Treeventure challenge in the Vista Garden.
+The Happy Camper is a seasonal snack-and-drink stop that may be available near the TreeVenture challenge in the Vista Garden during busier periods or events.
 It offers refreshing drinks on your trail and a few snacks to quench that hunger.

 Shopping